Little-bird-dashboard/client/readme.md

 # Little Bird

 ## Description
-Little Bird is a web- and SMS-based scheduling took that facilitates the scheduling of IEP and other meetings across parents, educators, and service providers.
+Little Bird is a web- and SMS-based scheduling tool that facilitates the scheduling of IEP and other meetings across parents, educators, and service providers.

 ## Links
 * [Company Site](https://trylittlebird.com/)